-Yeah, we’ve all heard it time and time again, “You need to take a vitamin!”
+We've all heard it: “You need to take a vitamin!”
 Shoot, back in the day I actually loved taking my Flintstones vitamin.
-Flash forward a few decades and I get busy or forget to take my multivitamin.
+Flash forward a few decades and I get too busy or forget to take my multivitamin.
 The concept is quite simple: an everyday formula to help you fill in the gaps of essential vitamins and minerals your body needs.
 In reality, it’s a bit more complicated than that, so let’s dive right into what makes a complete men’s multivitamin.

 The National Institute On Aging defines 13 vitamins as essential.
 Vitamins A, C, D, E, K and B vitamins (thiamine, riboflavin, niacin, pantothenic acid, biotin, B6, B12, and folate).